xlate/jsonapi-rvp/README.md

     // ...
 Getters and Setters
 }
 ```
 Assuming a server on localhost, port 8080, JSON:API models are now available at `http://localhost:8080/blogapi/{resource-type}`.
 See the [JSON:API specification](https://jsonapi.org/format/) for URL conventions and message body formatting.
+Additionally, an ES6 client module for the API can be retrieved at `http://localhost:8080/blogapi/client.js`.
+The ES6 client utilizes the standard `fetch` API available in modern browsers.

+This library is under active development and *APIs may not be stable*.
+Please open issues for feature requests or bug reports.